panicfarm/multisig-test/README.md

 It is currently **lacking P2TR** examples.

-To run all the tests with printouts use:
+To run all examples use:

-`cargo test -- --nocapture`
+`cargo run --example sighash`